 - Developing a skill

 - Getting fit and active

 - Furthering one’s career

 ✔ Host events that create real human connections

 Meetup is a platform that helps people make real-life connections—it is not a platform for only advertising sales or special promotions.
+Meetup groups should be focused on building meaningful communities and not one-to-one interactions or services.
 Events must focus on creating an experience that adds value for attendees.
 This can mean learning something, playing a game together, making new friends, or enjoying each other’s company.
 People should leave Meetup events feeling inspired or more connected to their community in some way.

 Here are a few examples of what’s acceptable to post as a Meetup event:

 - Discussions that offer new perspectives